ericmjl/protein-systematic-characterization/protocols/cell-culture.md

 **Counting cells**

 1. Withdraw small volume of cells from the 1mL suspension of cells in DMEM and dilute with dye, about 1:5.
 2. Count cells in four corners of grid in hemacytometer.
 Take average.
-Number of cells in 1mL = number of cells counted * dilution factor * 10E4.
+Number of cells in 1mL = number of cells counted x dilution factor x 1x10<sup>4</sup>.

 **Preparing for polymerase assay**